Cinécraft Productions: History and innovations

-Betty and Ray Culley (behind the camera), founders of Cinecraft Productions, on a motion picture shoot in the 1940s.
+Betty and Ray Culley (behind the camera), founders of Cinécraft Productions, on a motion picture shoot in the 1940s.
 Photo courtesy of the Hagley Museum & Library.

-Cast and Cinecraft Productions film crew on the set of Milestones of Motoring (1954).
+Cast and Cinécraft Productions film crew on the set of Milestones of Motoring (1954).
 Photo courtesy of the Hagley Museum & Library.

-The cast and crew of Cinecraft Productions filming Miracle on Mulberry Street (1948).
+The cast and crew of Cinécraft Productions filming Miracle on Mulberry Street (1948).
 Photo courtesy of the Hagley Museum & Library.

-Cinécraft was founded by Ray (1904-1983) and Betty Culley (1914-2016) in 1939.
+Cinécraft was founded by Ray Culley (1904-1983) and Betty Buehner Culley (1914-2016) in 1939.

 The Culleys began their movie careers in the 1930s, working on feature films: Ray as an actor and director in Hollywood and Betty as a cutter (film editor) in Cleveland, Ohio, and New York City.
 They met at Tri-State Pictures when Ray directed three General Electric films: From Now On (1937), Bill Howard R.F.D.
 (1937). and The World's Largest Electrical Workshop (1938).

 Promoting "Sound Business Pictures in Natural Color," Cinécraft began in a rental space in the Card Building on St. Clair Ave. in downtown Cleveland.
 In 1947, the studio moved to 2515 Franklin Blvd. in Ohio City, Cleveland.

-Cinécraft was an early user of teleprompters and filming using a multi-camera setup.
-Using two or more cameras with teleprompters to film the same scene from different angles simultaneously cuts production costs tremendously.

 Cinécraft was a pioneer in early U.S. television advertising and programming.

-In 1948, they produced the first filmed half-hour-long infomercial.
+In 1948, the studio produced the first filmed half-hour-long infomercial.
 It featured William Grover "Papa" Barnard selling Vitamix blenders.

 The studio produced many early TV programs featuring Louise Winslow, a pioneer in television programming focused on sewing, cooking, and crafts.

 The studio produced Television Televised, a five-part series explaining how live television was produced and broadcast in 1948 for the Austin Company.

-The studio produced The Ohio Story, a TV series that it filmed and ran from 1953 to 1961 for the Ohio Bell Telephone Company.
-The Ohio Story was based on the Frank Siedel-created radio series from 1947 to 1953.
-In 1954, the format switched to two radio episodes and one television show per week.
+The studio produced The Ohio Story, a made-for-TV film series that aired from 1953 to 1961.
+The film series was based on the Frank Siedel-created radio series of the same name, which aired from 1947 to 1953.
 The radio series ended in 1955 after over 1,300 radio episodes had been produced.
 Premiering on October 4, 1953, The Ohio Story TV series lasted nine years, with 175 TV episodes being produced.

 The Cleveland Play House was a source for many actors used in Cinécraft films, and the Cleveland Symphony Orchestra provided elaborate music scores for the studio.
 Occasionally, they recruited Hollywood actors to appear in their movies at their client's request.
 Hollywood actors and celebrities that appeared in Cinécraft productions include Alan Alda, Don Ameche, Ernie Anderson, Joe E. Brown, Milton Caniff, Dorothy Carnegie, Tim Conway, Wally Cox, John Dehner, Brian Donlevy, Bob Feller, Ben Grauer, Joel Grey, Reed Hadley, Alois Havrilla, Chet Huntley, Danny Kaye, Otto Kruger, Jock Mahoney, Nelson Olmsted, Richard Nixon, Basil Rathbone, Lowell Thomas, Ray Walston, James Whitmore, and Louise Winslow.